10 Things You Might Not Know About HPV

 You’ve probably heard that human papillomavirus (HPV), a sexually transmitted infection (STI) can, in rare cases, cause cancer.
 But what is HPV, exactly?
 Did you know that there’s a vaccine that can prevent it?
 Or that you can get some types of HPV without having sex?

-Anna Wald, M.D., M.P.H., director of the UW Virology Research Clinic, shares some little-known truths about HPV.
+Dr. Anna Wald, director of the UW Virology Research Clinic at Harborview Medical Center, shares some little-known truths about HPV.

-1. You are likely to get at least one type of human papilloma virus (HPV) in your lifetime.
+2. You are likely to get at least one type of HPV in your lifetime

-HPV is the most common sexually transmitted infection in the United States.
-It is so common that most sexually-active men and women will get at least one type of HPV in their lifetime.
+HPV is the most common STI in the United States and most sexually-active people will get at least one type of HPV in their lifetime.

-3. High-risk HPV types cause not only cervical cancer but also other cancers.
+4. High-risk HPV causes not only cervical cancer but also other cancers

 High-risk HPV types lead to cancers not only of the cervix but also of the vulva, vagina, penis, anus and the back of the throat, including the base of the tongue and tonsils.